MilanKorda/KoopmanMPC/README.md

 Preprint: https://arxiv.org/pdf/1611.03537.pdf

 To run the code, the qpOASES solver (also contained in the zip file) must be installed.
-In order to do so, run the Matlab script make.m in ./Resources/qpOASES-3.1.0/interfaces/matlab
+In order to do so, run the Matlab script make.m in ./Resources/qpOASES-3.1.0/interfaces/matlab# Koopman-spectrum